victimsnino/ReactivePlusPlus/Readme.md

 - [Catch2](https://github.com/catchorg/Catch2) for unit testing only, you can avoid cloning it if you don't need unit-tests
 - [RxCpp](https://github.com/ReactiveX/RxCpp) only for comparison of performance between RPP and RxCpp in CI benchmarks.
 Used as cmake dependency under option
 - [reactivex.io](https://reactivex.io) as source for insipration and definition of entities used in RPP.
 Some comments used in RPP source code taken from [reactivex.io](https://reactivex.io)
+- [rxmarbles python](https://pypi.org/project/rxmarbles/) as generator of marbles graphs in doxygen documentation